koskenni/pytwolc/docs/glossary.rst

    morpheme
      A minimal unit with a meaning and which is manifeseted as morphs, e.g. we may have a morpheme ``KATU`` which has a meaning 'street' and is manifested as two possible morphs ``katu`` and ``kadu``.
 E.g. stems of words may be morphemes as well as various affixes for inflection and derivation.
 Some stems combine two or more morphemes, e.g. compounds and derived lexemes.

+   Finite-state machine (FSM)
+     A finite-state machine.
+An abstract device consisting of *states* and *transitions*.
+One state is the *initial state* where the FSM is when it starts.
+An FSM reads symbols, one at a time and moves into another state if there is a transition from the current state where the transition label is the current input symbol.
+If so, the FSM moves into a new state given by the transition.
+It continues so, until the last input symbol has been read.
+If the FSM is in one of its *final states*, the FSM is said to *accept* the input string.
+If the FSM fails to have a matching transition at any step, then the FSM *rejects* the input.
+The FSM also rejects the input, if it ends up in a state which is not one of the final states.

+   finite-state transducer (FST)
+     An abstract machine like a FST but it operates with two tapes: *input tape* and *output tape*.
+Thus, the transitios are labeled with a symbol pair instead of a single symbol.
+A transition is applied, if the current input symbol matches the former component of the symbol pair in the transition.
+Then, the latter component of the symbol pair is output.
+Labels in FST transitions may, in general, also  contain epsilons (null strings) instead of symbols.
+In the two-level rules and examples, no epsilons are used.
+Two-level FSTs define, thus, *same length relations*, i.e. the relate pairs of strings where both strings are equally long.

    input symbol
      In general, input symbols are the symbols that a FST reads in.
 In two-level rules and examples, the input symbols belong to the underlying representation and they may be either phonemes or morphophonemes.
 The input symbols in two-level rules and examples are sometines also called *lexical characters* or *upper characters*.